Day : 01: Arrival in Kathmandu (1,300 m/4,264 ft)

 Early in the morning, we will be mounted on elephants for a jungle safari through dense grasslands to witness wildlife in its natural habitat.
 After breakfast, we visit the elephant stables and even enjoy bathing the elephants.
 During the afternoon we can drive through the jungles followed by a canoe ride down the Rapti River.
 While canoeing, we may get a close look at the Gharial and Mugger crocodiles along with fresh water dolphins, otters and varieties of water birds.Or,we may even go for bird watching or nature walks and come closer to a variety of wild flora and fauna found in the park.Overnight in Chitwan.

 Early in the morning, we spend our time bird-watching as Chitwan National Park is also home to a large variety of resident and migratory birds.
 We then have breakfast and drive towards Kathmandu.
-We reach there by evening and enjoy an authentic Nepali cuisine on our farewell dinner hosted by Himalayan Glacier.
+We reach there by evening and enjoy our farewell dinner to celebrate a successful end of our trip in Nepal.

 Day 07: Final departure